Layover in Paris : the best ways to spend your time

 If you’ve got a stopover in Paris it’d be a shame to miss out on the world’s most visited city.
-So what should you do to make the best out of your day, like a typical Parisian would?
+So what should you do to make the best out of your day, as a typical Parisian would?

 Discovering Paris on an air-conditioned coach with large windows is a great way to learn about the capital’s history while getting close-up views of its must-see monuments.
 With an audio guide in the language of your choice, you’ll cruise comfortably past the Eiffel Tower, the Champs-Elysées, the Arc de Triomphe, the Hôtel des Invalides, the Jardin du Luxembourg, the Orsay Museum, the Place de la Concorde, the Panthéon, the Cathedral of Notre-Dame, the Louvre, the Opéra Garnier and the Place Vendôme -- to name just a few!